Best Equity Release For Over 55s – No Fee Deals 2025

 Do I qualify for equity release?
 Is it right for me?

-The Lifetime Mortgage is perfect for people who own a home and want to borrow money.
-It’s only available if your property is worth over 70k has equity; you’re over 55 with at least £10K in savings or retirement funds that are guaranteed by the government (in case of an emergency).
-This type of mortgage will give you access without having any other debts on top; clearing an existing mortgage or interest only mortgages happens more often than not, so this could be why some choose this option!
+The Lifetime Mortgage is ideal for homeowners who wish to borrow money.
+It’s only available if your property is worth over 70k and has equity; you’re over 55 with at least £10K in savings or retirement funds that are guaranteed by the government (in case of an emergency).
+This type of mortgage will give you access without having any other debts on top; clearing an existing mortgage or interest-only mortgages happens more often than not, so this could be why some choose this option!

 Is there an upper age limit for equity release?